dendotai/muxa/SPEC.md

 **Dependencies**: `mprocs` only (no CLI framework needed)

+**Internal utilities needed**:

+- **JSON line number parser**: To find the line number of "scripts" key in package.json files
+  - Used for clickable error messages like `packages/backend/package.json:8`
+  - Makes debugging easier in VS Code and other editors with terminal path recognition

+- **Confirmation prompt**: Reusable utility for all (y/N) style prompts
+  - Configurable default (N by default, shown as uppercase)
+  - Single keypress mode: responds immediately to y/Y/n/N (no need to press <kbd>Enter</kbd>)
+  - Cyrillic keyboard support: н/Н = y/Y (yes), т/Т = n/N (no)
+  - <kbd>Enter</kbd> key selects the default option
+  - Used for: duplicate tab names, migration confirmations, warnings before launch

 ## Configuration Files

 **User configuration**: Not currently supported.
 All options must be provided via CLI arguments.

-**Internal usage**: Muxa may create temporary mprocs config files when needed for features not available via mprocs CLI flags (see "Temporary Config Strategy" above).
+**Internal usage**: `muxa` may create temporary mprocs config files when needed for features not available via mprocs CLI flags (see "Temporary Config Strategy" above).

 **Future**: See ROADMAP.md for potential user-facing config file support.